Here’s Why God Wants You to Dream Big

-Let’s face it, living life on your terms is not always easy.
-Sure, you have good days, even great days.
-But truth be told, you have tough days, too.
+Choosing to follow our dreams is not an easy journey.
+Sure, we have good days, even great days.
+But truth be told, we have tough days, too.

-So when the going gets tough, what does it take to make your dreams happen?
+So when the going gets tough, what does God want us to do?

 1 – You have to know it’s possible.